-The first stage results of RDD reveal a noteworthy caveat.
-Earlier research conducted by Giuntella and Mazzonna (2019) focused on the time frame from 2003 to 2013 and found that employed individuals tend to sleep less when residing on the later sunset side of the time zone border.
-When I replicate this analysis using the same dataset and period from 2004 to 2013, my findings closely align with theirs.
-The reason to use 2004-2019 instead of 2003-2019 is that the county information is not available in 2003.
+The first stage results of the RDD study reveal an important caveat.
+Previous research conducted by Giuntella and Mazzonna (2019) focused on the time frame from 2003 to 2013 and found that employed individuals tend to sleep less when living on the later sunset side of the time zone border.
+When I replicate this analysis using the same dataset and period from 2004 to 2013, my findings closely align with Giuntella and Mazzonna (2019).
 However, an intriguing twist emerges when I extend the analysis to include data collected from 2014 to 2019.
 During this later period, I observe a contrary trend, wherein employed individuals actually tend to sleep more if they reside on the later sunset side of the time zone border.